Is HBOT the Best Treatment for Non-Healing Wounds?

 What is HBOT?

-HBOT involves treating the body with 100% oxygen at a pressure that is greater than the surrounding atmospheric pressure, which moves oxygen through the body and its tissues.
-AfterHyperbaric Oxygen Therapy treatment, the oxygenation in the cells can improve significantly, and create a healing environment by forming new vessels, fighting infections, and healing damaged tissue.
+HBOT involves treating the body with 100% oxygen at a pressure that is greater than the surrounding atmospheric pressure.
+The pressue moves oxygen through the body and its tissues.
+AfterHyperbaric Oxygen Therapy treatment, the oxygenation in the cells can improve significantly.
+A healing environment is created by forming new vessels, fighting infections, and healing damaged tissue.

 For non-healing wounds, Hyperbaric Oxygen Therapy is used to prevent infection and promote healing.
 It’s not a magic cure, and gaps still exist in our understanding of non-healing wounds, but it can be an important tool to help with treatment.